PRX/Porter/README.md

 Inspect can also optionally return select metadata from the file.
 This works for audio and video files using `ffprobe -show_entries format_tags` which returns whatever tags are detected in the file metadata.
 It can also return comments from PNG image files.
 Metadata can be matched using the optional `IncludeMetadata` property, either on tag `Keys` or `Values`.
 Currently only `StringMatches` is supported, which allows specifying a value to match as a regular expression against the tag key or value.

+The string value for `StringMatches` does not need to have symbols surrounding it to indicate it is a regex, but will be interpreted as one and not just a string, for example `".png$"` will match any character for the `.` and the end of the checked string for the `$`, while `"\.png"` with the period escaped will match a literal `.` like in `"image.png"` but not `"pngpngpng"`.

 Input:

 ```json